 Nobody seems to fly directly in or out of Cape Town, so we flew with Virgin (South Africa & British Airways also fly direct to SA) into Johannesburg and got internal flights with Safair (cheap and fab) to and from Cape Town.

 The exchange rate for us Brits is fab – about £1 to 17 South African Rand at the moment.
 To put that in context, it’s about 25 Rand for an expensive cup of coffee.

 You can drink the tap water, and there is no Malaria or Zika in most of South Africa.
 There are mozzies though, so we carried Incognito products with us (they’re ethical, and natural) and I didn’t get a single bite — even in Kruger.

 The plugs are a little annoying, as many places still had the very old style sockets which neither of our Universal adaptors fit.
 We picked up an adaptor* for about 10 rand in the supermarket for anywhere still using the old style sockets.

-If you want to know what I packed for this trip, download my FREE printable packing list by clicking this button below!
+If you want to know what I packed for this trip, download your FREE printable packing list.

 Pin this for later: